fxmbx/DSA_Adventures/Readme.md

 --is m > f ? search left side
 --is m < f? search right side
 --keep halfing till you find the number ➿

+### Binary Search Tree heirachical data sttucture. utilizes reursion

+it is sorted in a sense . gretaer number goes to the right lesser number to the left

+--max of two nodes per parent
+--left node is less than the parent
+--right node is greater than parent